bennygdev/2023Webprojects/README.md

 * [Random Name Generator](#RandomNameGenerator)

 # Description
 Will be working on a few projects this year, and when they're finished and finalized, they will be shown here.
-This repository showcases multiple technologies used such as React, Node and more.
+This repository showcases multiple technologies used such as React, Node and more. <br>
+Demo is hosted at: https://bennygoh.tk/2023Webprojects
 <br>

 # RandomNameGenerator